Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Why Insurers Flag Knob and Tube Wiring

 Knob and tube (K&T) wiring was standard construction practice from the 1880s through the 1940s.
-It uses ceramic knobs to anchor wire runs and ceramic tubes to protect wires passing through framing — a system that was perfectly adequate for its era but is dangerously mismatched with the electrical demands of a modern home.
+It uses ceramic knobs to anchor wire runs and ceramic tubes to protect wires passing through framing.
+The system was perfectly adequate for its era but is dangerously mismatched with the electrical demands of a modern home.

 Here's why insurance underwriters treat K&T as a serious red flag: